An accumulator is a name for any accumulative bet with more than three selections. It can also be called a Multi or an All up.

 This will mean a market without a certain selection or multiple selections, named in the market itself (for example Betting Without Richmond).
 Often would refer to the favourite but may not if the SP favourite is different to the favourite at the time that the market was established.
 The final position of the excluded selection is disregarded for settlement purposes.

 When a runner is scratched for a Racing event after the declaration of final fields, deductions will be made on fixed priced bets placed.
+You can check out our deductions table here.
 These deductions will be a percentage of the price taken and depend on the price of the scratched runner(s).
 Deductions may also apply to sports events.
+Deductions are worked out as follows:

 A common term for Greyhound racing.